Disney World vs Disneyland: Honest Family Guide (2026)

 - You have a full week.
 Four parks, two water parks, and Disney Springs need 5-7 days minimum to avoid the "we're missing so much" feeling.

 - You want the resort-vacation experience.
-Disney World's on-site hotels, free transportation, and self-contained ecosystem make it feel like a destination, not just a park visit.
+Disney World's on-site hotels, free transportation, and self-contained ecosystem make it feel like a destination rather than a single park visit.

 - You live on the East Coast.
 Shorter flights to Orlando.
 Plus, Florida has no state income tax, which doesn't affect your Disney trip but does make you feel slightly better about the prices.